Trusted Paris itineraries & local intel since 2003

 Start your Bastille Day in Paris by watching the traditional military parade down the Champs Elysées.
 The military parade has been a part of the celebration since 1880.
 It’s one of the oldest and largest regular military parades in Europe.

-The Bastille Day ceremony starts at 10:00 am, followed by a huge military parade and lasts about two hours.
-It features all sorts of cool military stuff, like tanks, planes, helicopters, fighter jets, and drones.
+The Bastille Day ceremony starts at 10:00 a.m., followed by a huge military parade that lasts about two hours.
+It features all sorts of cool military equipment, such as tanks, planes, helicopters, fighter jets, and drones.

-To get the best view of the parade, make sure to arrive early and snag a spot at one of the reviewing Grandstands at the Des Champs Elysées.
+To get the best view of the parade, arrive early and snag a spot at one of the reviewing Grandstands at the Des Champs Elysées.

 Trust me, the crowds at the parade can become insanely massive.
-Plus, the seats are limited and the security is crazy tight, so you better arrive early!
+Plus, the seats are limited, and the security is tight, so you had better arrive early!

 Oh, and you should know that most of the metro stations are closed during the morning, from 6:30 am to 2:00 pm, on 14 Juillet for the Bastille Day parade and flyover.